- Deadline for Application: January 3, 2020, 11:59pm Eastern

 II.
 How do I submit an application?

 Application materials must be submitted through an online portal.
-The online portal will open soon.
-Please check back periodically for an active link to the online portal.

 III.
 How will the applications be evaluated?